 8. Ask the professionals for advice!
 Ask the salon consultants for their suggestions based on your likes and dislikes.
 They know their collection and inventory the best, and can pull some options for you!

 9. Try on a veil!
 It will really pull together the entire look.
-I promise when you see yourself in the mirror with a veil in your hair…. you’ll get this tiny sigh of satisfaction like, “wow.
-I actually look like a bride!”
+I promise when you see yourself in the mirror with a veil in your hair…. you’ll get this tiny sigh of satisfaction like, “whoa.
+I’m a bride!”

 10. Give yourself ample time to shop and for fittings!
 If you’re not purchasing a dress that’s ready to leave with you that day, keep in mind that some designs are sent out of the country and hand made to order!
 This could take 6-9 months.
 Make sure you’re scheduling enough time for subsequent fittings and alterations.